JueXiuHuang/MapArtist/README.md

 ## How to use MapArtist (After installation)
 1. Modify config file `bin/config_online.txt` to fit your minecraft environment.
 2. Prepare map art nbt file and put it under `bin/` folder.
-3. Before you start the bot, you can only leave shears, axe, pickaxe, shovel and steak in your inventory (including left hand).
+3. Before you start the bot, you can only leave shears, axe, pickaxe, shovel in your inventory.
 4. You can start the bot with `mapArtist.exe`, and use commands to control it.
+5. If you want to control bot with discord, you can create a discord bot yourself. [link](https://dpp.dev/creating-a-bot-application.html)

 ## Commands